By building a strong profile, being an active member, and fostering connections, you can make LinkedIn work for you in your UX design job search.

 Many people only use LinkedIn when they’re job searching, so they may not be logging in on a regular basis.
 If you’ve requested to connect with a very senior person, or a recruiter, their InMail box and connection requests could be in the hundreds.
 Try to be patient and don’t take it personally.

-To learn more about landing your first job in the UX/UI design industry from design career pros like Nicole, explore our UX Academy program—which includes up to 6 months of Career Services.
-You’ll be paired with a Career Coach to identify the right job opportunities, add extra polish to your portfolio, work on your interview skills together, and launch your new career!
+Are you ready to land your first job in the UX/UI design industry?
+The next UX Academy cohort is starting soon, complete with hands-on learning, standout portfolio projects, and 1:1 mentoring with a professional designer.
+All UX Academy graduates have exclusive access to our Career Services program, where you’ll be paired with a Career Coach to identify the right job opportunities (whether on LinkedIn or elsewhere), add extra polish to your portfolio, work on your interview skills together, and launch your new career!